Yodfat: Modern era

 Modern Yodfat was established in 1960 by graduates of the Hebrew Reali School of Haifa.
 It is currently an agricultural Jewish community, located about 1 km north-west of the ancient ruins.

 The modern village was built by traditional Jews, seeking to preserve traditional values in parallel to agricultural work.
 At first, the village was an observation site of the JNF, while its inhabitants were mostly the JNF employees.
 Later, the village became an agricultural society, with most of its residents working the nearby lands.
 By the 1990s, the village turned into a larger communal center, with a larger variety of professions for its residents.
 Today it includes 200 families.
+During the 2025 Iran Israeli war, an agricultural building in Yodfat was hit by shrapnel from a ballistic missile fired by Iran after the ceasefire began.

 Economy

 In 1968, Yodfat established a flower bulb nursery which exports millions of bulbs throughout the world.
 The nursery employs forty people and has an R&D facility for developing new hybrids, including the Ornithogalum dubium and Cyclamen persicum.
 Yodfat's Jerusalem hybrid F1 anemones and Galilee hybrid F1 anemones are hand-pollinated and unique in the cut-flower trade.

 A short walk from Yodfat there is the "Goats with the Wind farm", a family-run organic goat cheese farm and restaurant, founded in 1993 by former residents of Yodfat.
 The farm's walls and buildings were constructed over time out of stones collected from the surrounding area.